10 Snakes That Warn Predators With Bright Colours

 Source: iNaturalist user Jody Shugart – CC BY 4.0

-Cottonmouths measure 65-90cm, and range from Texas to Louisiana to Florida.
-This tendency proves that legends of their murderous personality are exaggerated.
-Do cottonmouths really chase fishermen from boats, follow them through boathouses, and slam into car doors as their victim closes it at the last minute?
-No – they’d rather warn you with a vivid white mouth, and not enter the chase.
-Cottonmouths have a cytotoxic venom that causes local effects like severe swelling, but rarely fatalities.
+This tendency proves that cottonmouths aren’t as murderous and demented as the legends state.
+Do cottonmouths really chase fishermen from boats, follow them through boathouses, and slam into car doors as their victims close them at the last minute?
+No – they’d much rather warn you with a vivid white mouth, and not enter the chase at all.

-3 Brown vine snake
+3 Thornscrub vine snake

-The impression is of a lethal, finely tuned rainforest venom flowing every fold of their mouth, completely false but highly convincing.
-Brown vine snakes look completely crazy while flashing these colours, and they don’t rest on their laurels.
+The impression is of a lethal, finely tuned rainforest venom flowing through every fold of their mouth, completely false but highly convincing.
+Thornscrub vine snakes look completely crazy while flashing these colours, and they don’t rest on their laurels.
 They combine the display with a piercing hiss and a tight S-coil, as though a life-ending strike is imminent.

-4 Caatinga coral snake
+4 Ringneck snake

-Source: iNaturalist user Junior França – CC BY 4.0
+Source: iNaturalist user chloe ⋆˚꩜。 – CC BY-SA 4.0

 5 Wall’s bronzeback